nikcleju/ESDM_Course/Projects/P1_VendingMachine_Coffee.md

 1. The vending machine has 5 products categories available: Coffee, Espresso, Hot Water, Cappuccino, Moccaccino.

+1. The machine has all these products pre-made.
+All it does is to pour them in the right quantities.

+1. The machine starts with 1 liter of each beverage.

 2. List of inputs and outputs of the model:

    Inputs:
      - ProductSelection: integer (0 to 5)
         - when 0, no product is selected
-        - when non-zero, it is the code of product selected by the user
+        - when non-zero, it is the code of product selected by the user (1 to 5)
      - MoneyInput: integer
         - when 0, no money is inserted
-        - when non-zero, it is the current value of the coin/note given by the customer
+        - when non-zero, it is the current value of the money inserted by the customer
      - Cancel: boolean
         - when True, cancels an ongoing operation.
 All money input until this moment shall be returned to the customer.
      - ResetStock